top of page

 • Review of Exercises

-• The cultural issues to address in order to establish process control charts.
+• The cultural issues to address before deploying process control charts and how to address them.

-Session 9.
-Concepts: The Human Side of Operations Management
+Session 14: The Human Side of Operations Management

 • Exploring the first Industrial Revolution and the first factories